-The Äppelwoi Komitee, a discussion club for emigrants from Belarus, Russia, and Ukraine, has already held 9 meetings outside the major cities and several events in Berlin and other cities.
-The program includes lectures, workshops, and networking with comrades from Germany, the Czech Republic, Serbia, Baltic countries, France, and Poland.
-It’s a place to talk through issues, support each other, and take action together to find solutions and build a stronger community.
-In the discussions, participants try to figure out who they are as emigrants and what they want.
+Äppelwoi Komitee is a discussion club for emigrants from Belarus, Russia, and Ukraine.
+To date, it has already held nine meetings outside major cities, as well as several events in Berlin and other locations.
+The program features lectures, workshops, and opportunities to network with comrades from Germany, the Czech Republic, Serbia, the Baltic countries, France, and Poland.

-The main goal from September 2023 is to build support networks for anti-authoritarian activists forced to emigrate, who value the principles of direct democracy.
-Isolation can lead to people becoming less active over time.
-By sharing experiences and knowledge, we can keep the community connected and growing, building resources and influence.
+Our main goal remains the same since September 2023: we aim to build support networks for anti-authoritarian activists in exile, especially those valuing the principles of direct democracy.
+Isolation may gradually diminish engagement.
+Through sharing experiences and knowledge, the community can remain connected, continue to grow, and strengthen its resources and influence.

 Media about us: